IBM/SalesEnablement-VMware-L3/docs/Dedicated/Provisioning.md

 The F5 BIG-IP service (F5 BIG-IP Virtual Edition) provides intelligent layer 4 thru layer 7 load balancing and traffic management services at a local and global scale, provides robust network and web application firewall protection, and secure and federated application access.
 Learn more about F5 BIG-IP <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations" target="_blank">here</a>.

 The FortiGate Virtual Appliance service deploys a pair of FortiGate Virtual Appliances to a VCS environment, which can help reduce risk by implementing critical security controls within virtual infrastructure.
-Learn more about FortiGate Virtual Applicance <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations" target="_blank">here</a>.
+Learn more about FortiGate Virtual Appliance <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations" target="_blank">here</a>.

 Juniper vSRX is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
 Within a VMware infrastructure, vSRX runs as a pair of virtual machines (VMs) within the VMware vSphere environment.
 Learn more about Juniper vSRX <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-juniper-overview" target="_blank">here</a>.